-53.2 Libraries
+54.2 Libraries

-Libraries are located in subdirectories of \$(RTE_SDK)/lib.
+Libraries are located in subdirectories of \$ (RTE_SDK) /lib.
 By convention a library refers to any code that provides an API to an application.
 Typically, it generates an archive file (.a), but a kernel module would also go in the same directory.

-53.3 Drivers
+54.3 Drivers

 Drivers are special libraries which provide poll-mode driver implementations for devices: either hardware devices or pseudo/virtual devices.
-They are contained in the drivers subdirectory, classified by type, and each compiles to a library with the format library made.
-X. a where X is the driver name.
+They are contained in the drivers subdirectory, classified by type, and each compiles to a library with the format librte_pmd_X.a where X is the driver name.